 Illicium parviflorum, commonly called yellow anise tree or small anise tree, is an upright, rounded, suckering, evergreen shrub or small tree that grows to 10-15' tall and spreads to 6-10' wide.
 It is native to moist woods and swamps in central Florida.
 Shiny, elliptic, olive-green leaves (to 4" long) emit an anise-like aroma when crushed.
 Insignificant yellow-green flowers (to 1/2" diameter) bloom from the leaf axils in late spring (May-June).
 Fruit is a star-shaped cluster of follicles.
 Yellow anise tree is protected in Florida as a threatened species.

-Genus name comes from the Latin word illicium meaning allurement in reference to the aromatic properties of this plant.
+Genus name comes from the Latin name illicium meaning allurement or inducement from the enticing aromatic scent.

 Specific epithet means small flowers.

 Evergreen shrub which can be naturalized in moist shady landscape areas or woodlands.
 Borders.
 Foundations.
 Screen.
 Hedge.